uw-echospace/group-docs/docs/source/compute-git.md

 # Git and GitHub

 Here are some of the links we have compiled that have helped us understand how to use git and GitHub for our collaboration.
-For readability, we will add 2 links for each topic we wish to guide you through.
+For readability, we will add a couple links for each topic we wish to guide you through.

 ## Table of Contents
 1. Starting with git/GitHub